dennislee22/dennislee22.github.io/docs/cdppvc/cm.md

     Password for ldapuser1@CDPKVM.CLDR: <password>
     ```

     Ensure that the output of the `klist` command must include `renew until`.
 This is a prerequisite to ensure successful CDW provisioning on the ECS platform.
-The `/etc/krb5.conf` file in the CM host will be used in the Hive-associated pods on ECS system.
+The `/etc/krb5.conf` file in the CM host will be used in the Hive-associated pods on the ECS system.

     ```bash
     # klist